AdhikariAditya/adhikariaditya.github.io/README.md

 - [ ] Get a better profile picture
 - [x] Replace the placeholder projects with real ones
 - [x] Add `assets/resume.pdf`
-- [ ] Point the project links at their own repos instead of the profile page
 - [ ] Add website analytics